SpenceIsCool/Fa23_CU_CSCI5228_Graphics_Spencer_Wilson_Seascape_inC/README.md

 - by midtern: a method in baseShapes.c 'drawTexturedRibbon' that will draw a flat shape based on the points provided, the normals are a bit off, but it looks cool on the eel so I'm fine with that
 - by midtern: a custom shader that allows for per pixel lighting on the backdrop, but it doesn't support the spot light
 - by midterm: grouper feeding station, butterfly fish actions, sharks that turn realisitically, eels, and a baitball
-- additional features: larger reef systems, sea fans (alpha), squid (alpha), turtle, jellyfish(alpha)
+- additional features: larger reef systems, sea fans (alpha), squid (alpha), turtle, jellyfish(alpha), addition of transparent film on most of the eyes in the scene
 - significantly more involved scene with some measure of suspense and aw built into the users experience.
 - added blue fog to the scene

 ## Goals completed since the midterm:
 - implement some/all of the following in some technical way (not just a texture on a low vertex ball): lion fish, jelly fish (alphas), squid (alphas), turtle, seafans, stingray
-- really fill in the space with interesting things for the diver to see: I am very unsure about where this should be in my priorities vs spending more time on advanced graphics things that would be hard to notice without reading the README, but capture the spirit of graduate work in computer graphics
+    - it took a lot of trial and error to figure out this handling of the alphas and blending
 - add fog